dennisdoomen/blog/_posts/2023/2023-02-19-engineering-principles.md

 ---

-[Last time](https://www.continuousimprover.com/2023/02/maintainable-code.html), I tried to made a case on why I believe readability, testability, isolation, tracebility and discoverability should be the foundations for writing testable and maintainable code.
+[Last time](https://www.continuousimprover.com/2023/02/maintainable-code.html), I tried to make a case on why I believe readability, testability, isolation, tracebility and discoverability should be the foundations for writing testable and maintainable code.
 Another perspective,one that I often use in my workshops, is to show how modern engineering practices contribute to those five aspects of our profession.
 Here's a map of those principles and how they reinforce each other.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/posts/2023/engineering-principles.jpg" class="align-center"/>